richardgourley/richardgourley/README.md

 ### Hi there! 👋
-### I'm a Data Analyst and web developer based in Barcelona.
+### I'm a Data Analyst and Web Developer based in Barcelona.

 - I'm currently working with PowerBI, SQL Server, Python, Pandas and Jupyter Notebooks for an ecommerce company.
 - I create ETL processes with Python and Pandas into a SQL Server database.
 I model the data and create visualizations in PowerBI.